High-availability Seamless Redundancy

 For more information, see Configuring an HSR Ring and Verifying Configuration.

-• SNMP Notification: SNMP notification is sent when the alarm is raised/cleared.
+• SNMP Notification: Sent when the alarm is raised or cleared.

-• Relay output: External relay contacts can be asserted/de-asserted in response to the alarm.
+• Relay output: External relay contacts are asserted or de-asserted in response to the alarm.
 Relays are activated by major faults only.

 Event Number